 3. How much have you spent in fees?
 If you’ve been investing for 20 years, making, say 25 trades a year at $20 a trade, that’s $10,000.
 However much you spend on fees in the course of your trading, you need to factor that in to fully understand your portfolio performance.

-How Tracking Your Portfolio With Navexa Can Enhance Your Trading Platform Experience
+How Tracking Your Portfolio With Navexa Complements Your Trading Platform Experience

-You can run our portfolio contributions report to identify which holdings are contributing the most (and least) to your portfolio performance.
+You can run a portfolio contributions report to identify which holdings are contributing the most (and least) to your portfolio performance.

-You can run our upcoming dividends report to see which income you have scheduled coming from your investments (thanks to official data from the NYSE, NASDAQ and ASX).
+You can run an upcoming dividends report to see which income you have scheduled coming from your investments (thanks to official data from the NYSE, NASDAQ and ASX).

 You can view your portfolio performance across any date range you prefer, and factor in closed positions (or not) as you wish.